yilinjuang/wify/README.md

 # Wify

-A React Native application that scans WiFi QR codes and text to extract WiFi credentials, matches them with nearby networks, and connects to them.
+A React Native application that scans WiFi text to extract WiFi credentials, matches them with nearby networks, and connects to them.

 ## Features

-- **QR Code Scanning**: Scan WiFi QR codes to extract network name and password.
 - **Text Recognition (OCR)**: Extract WiFi credentials from text in images.
 - **Image Picker**: Select images from gallery for WiFi credential extraction.
 - **WiFi Network Scanning**: Scan for nearby WiFi networks.